nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. note::
    You can enable over-the-air Device Firmware Upgrade only on hardware platforms that have external flash memory.

+The sample supports over-the-air (OTA) device firmware upgrade (DFU) using one of the two following protocols:

+* Matter OTA update protocol that uses the Matter operational network for querying and downloading a new firmware image.
+* Simple Management Protocol (SMP) over Bluetooth® LE.
+  In this case, the DFU can be done either using a smartphone application or a PC command line tool.
+  Note that this protocol is not part of the Matter specification.

+In both cases, MCUboot secure bootloader is used to apply the new firmware image.

+The DFU over Matter is enabled by default.
+To configure the sample to support the DFU over Matter and SMP, use the ``-DBUILD_WITH_DFU=BLE`` build flag during the build process.
-To configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade over Bluetooth LE, use the ``-DBUILD_WITH_DFU=1`` build flag during the build process.
+To configure the sample to disable the DFU and the secure bootloader, use the ``-DBUILD_WITH_DFU=OFF`` build flag during the build process.

 See :ref:`cmake_options` for instructions on how to add these options to your build.

-When building on the command line, run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_):
+When building on the command line, run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_), and *dfu_method* replaced with the desired DFU method:

 .. parsed-literal::
    :class: highlight

-   west build -b *build_target* -- -DBUILD_WITH_DFU=1
+   west build -b *build_target* -- -DBUILD_WITH_DFU=\ *dfu_method*

 .. matter_door_lock_sample_build_with_dfu_end